omarkhammad/major-project/proposal.md

 - A sidebar that shows your future blocks
 - Falling blocks can be swapped out
 - Falling blocks show an outline on where they are projected to fall
+- Holding a movement button down speeds up the movement